wazuh/wazuh-qa/deps/wazuh_testing/wazuh_testing/qa_docs/README.md

 ## Rational
 Wazuh QA documentation is designed to be self-contained into the source code of each test.

-`qa-docs` is the tool in charge of parsing the documentation block from each source code and generate data capable to be indexed and displayed.
+`qa-docs` is the tool in charge of parsing the documentation block from each source code and generating data, able to be indexed and displayed.
 It has two modules well defined: `DocGenerator` and `SearchUI`.

 ### DocGenerator